Nukepayload2/ExcelVbNetScripts/README.md

 The second part will become the body of a function.
 The function will be invoked later.

+### #R directive
+**Important: This feature is not implemented at this time.**

+#### Assembly reference
+Adds assembly references in your code snippet.
+For example, `#R "WindowsBase.dll"` will search for the `WindowsBase.dll` in the current assembly load context and let your code snippet reference it.

+#### File reference
+Adds a VB source file to the project of your code snippet.
+For example, `#R "C:\Program.vb"` will add `C:\Program.vb` to your code snippet's project.

+#### NuGet package reference
+Adds a NuGet package to the project of your code snippet.
+For example, `#R NuGet "System.Runtime.CompilerServices.Unsafe"` will add NuGet package `System.Runtime.CompilerServices.Unsafe` to your code snippet's project.

+#### Restrictions
+It must be placed before any `Option` or `Imports` statements.

 ## Limitations
 ### Top-level code is based on text transformation
 The current implementation of "top-level code" is not based on VB language features.
 It's based on text transformation in formula functions.
 Although it supports the `Imports` statement at the beginning of the code, it could have unexpected behavior when the code contains preprocessor directives before `Imports` statements.